The Four Tops got together at high school in 1954 and had been playing the Detroit club circuit since the mid-fifties, originally as The Four Aims.

 Under their new name, they toured extensively with middle-of-the-road crooner Billy Eckstine and under his guidance learned the tricks of the trade.

 They were soon snapped up by Columbia Records where they recorded Ain’t That Love.
 Like their debut release, the single bombed.

-The combination proved perfect and thus began a five-year run which provided a dozen Top 20 hits, including such soul-stirring epics as Baby I Need Your Loving, I Can't Help Myself, It's The Same Old Song and Reach Out I'll Be There - a worldwide #1.
+The combination proved perfect and thus began a five-year run which provided a dozen Top 20 hits, including such soul-stirring epics as Baby I Need Your Loving, I Can’t Help Myself (Sugar Pie, Honey Bunch) (one of Motown’s most rousing anthems), It’s The Same Old Song and Reach Out I’ll Be There – a worldwide #1.

 Brian Epstein booked the group for a tour of Britain where they generated such hysteria that 14,000 fans flocked to see them perform in London alone, and the Royal Albert Hall heaved with the sound of Motown.